 Upon receiving Anton’s and Adolfo’s report, King Borgia realized he’d underestimated Fluffy II.
 Having an enemy who he could not easily defeat was a new experience for him and he was irritated – but at the same time fascinated by this enemy’s ability to defeat his ancient, time-tested, systems for controlling the self of others.
 He decided to again have a conference with his top minions, this time at an island retreat.
 He wanted to brainstorm with them on the best way to gain her participation to destroy her self.
 Through millennia it was learned by groping trail and error that no matter what weapons were used against a self, so long as that self itself did not participate in its own demise there was nothing that could be done to break that self.

 At the retreat power-point presentations were made where the reoccurring theme was that the King must resort to heavy handed tactics to gain the upper hand over his adversary.
 Anton and Adolfo disagreed.
 They were the one’s closest to the enemy and most aware of her strengths and weaknesses, and they attested to the futility of a heavy-handed approach.
-Despite their advise a subtle approach was made to her asserting the King’s domination and control of her.
-As Anton and Adolfo predicted, the result was a wild ride in a car where Fluffy II spent hours trying to find a method to kill her BODY in order to protect her SELF.
+Despite their advise a heavy-handed approach was made to her asserting the King’s domination and control of her.
+As Anton and Adolfo predicted, the result was a wild ride in a car where Fluffy II spent hours (unsuccessfully) trying to find a method to kill her BODY in order to protect her SELF.
 A cloud of resignation and despair permeated the retreat.
 The King and his advisors liked to think of themselves as “The Masters of The Universe” and along most dimensions it was true.
 Yet, they’d now encountered a problem they didn’t have any means of dealing with – except of course, outright annihilation of the enemy.
 Yet uncharacteristically, none of them wanted to kill her.
-This was unusual for these men and this King as this Kingdom was literally built on the casual and easy use of physical violence whenever anyone opposed the King’s agendas.
+This was unusual for these men and this King, as this Kingdom was literally built on the casual and easy use of physical violence whenever anyone opposed a Borgia King’s agendas.

 What to do?
 Having been proved to have the best model of Fluffy II the King asked Anton and Adolfo to council him on their views on how to subdue her.
 After getting their council The King decided to take matters into his own hands.
 He ended the retreat and sent his advisors back to their posts to take up the daily maintenance of, and expansion of, His Kingdom.